applicaai/spring-boot-starter-temporal/README.md

   }
 }
 ```
-You will also need the source of application properties with something like this:
+You will also need the source of application properties with something like this (activity timeouts use ISO 8601 format):
 ```yaml
 spring.temporal:
   # host: localhost